sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/m1s_module.md

 ## Summary

-Sipeed M1s module is an AIOT module based on BL808 of [Bouffalo Lab](https://en.bouffalolab.com/), it contains 3 cores inside, with WiFi/BT/BLE/Zigbee wireless units, including multiple cpus, audio encoder and decoder, video encoder and decoder and AI hardware accelerator (BLAI-100), suitable for a variety of high performance and low power applications.
+Sipeed M1s module is an AIOT module based on BL808 of [Bouffalo Lab](https://en.bouffalolab.com/), it incorporates 3 cores inside, with WiFi/BT/BLE/Zigbee wireless units, including multiple cpus, audio encoder and decoder, video encoder and decoder and AI hardware accelerator (BLAI-100), suitable for a variety of high performance and low power applications.

 Buy one: [Aliexpress](https://www.aliexpress.com/item/1005004970779483.html)